January 31st

 Commentary:

 Virtue and righteousness are life essentials.
 If one gets into the grip of jealousy, his sense of righteousness gets thrown to the wind.
-He would go to any levels in order to satiate his jealousy.
-But he forgets one point - that jealousy is like a fire, a fire that is inside himself.
+He would go to any level in order to satiate his jealousy.
+But he forgets one point—that jealousy is like a fire, a fire that is inside himself.
 It burns the bearer first and then everyone else around him.
-To reach higher goals in life, one needs to follow the path of dharma.
+To reach higher goals in life, one must follow the path of dharma.
 The biggest obstacle on the path of dharma is jealousy.
 One must save dharma from jealousy.

 Knowledge is the one tool that makes us different from animals.
-However, with the accumulation of knowledge come the aspects of pride and contempt.
+However, with the accumulation of knowledge comes the feeling of pride and contempt.
 Pride, because 'I know all these things', or contempt, because 'someone doesn't'.
-Contempt can come from the learned towards the less learned too.
-But these factors should not deter the resolve of the vidyārthī (student).
-If he is too proud of his prowess, his growth will be curtailed.
-Or if he lets someone's contempt discourage him, this too, will curtail his growth.
+Contempt can come from the learned towards the less learned.
+These basal feelings will alter the path of a vidyārthī (student).
+If he is too proud of his prowess, then his growth will be curtailed.
+Or, if he lets someone's contempt discourage him, this also will curtail his growth.
 Vidyā should be saved from the clutches of pride and contempt.

 All in all, one should beware of misdeeds.
 A misdeed is considered as any action that is not proactive towards the betterment of the soul.
 One should protect himself and his soul from misdeeds at all costs.